Bram-Hub/Bram-Monty-Hall/README.md

 ### Windows
 1. TBD

+## Install Composer
+TBD

 ## Running a local Laravel server
 Laravel comes built-in with the ability to run a local webserver using just PHP.
 In order to run a local version of the website and see your changes, please clone the Git repository.

+### Setting up the Laravel environment
-Then open the root file directory of this project using your terminal (`cd location\of\your\folder`) and run `php artisan serve`.
-A local webserver should automatically open.
+1. Open the root file directory of the project using your terminal (`cd location\of\your\folder`)
+2. Copy the file `.env.example` and rename it as `.env`, make sure this file is hidden!
+3. Run `composer install` to install required packages
+4. Run `php aritsan generate:key` to generate a valid `APP_KEY`
+5. Run `php artisan serve` to actually run the webserver.
+Use this command after setup.

 # Learning Laravel